5x1: No Single Point of Failure

 Read more from 5x1 newsletter

-5x1: Why Warren Buffett Stays in His Lane (And You Should Too) | Wednesday, May 28th, 2025 by Monti Pace The 5x1 newsletter is a concise and insightful resource around a simple concept: systems achieve goals. sys·tem [ˈsistəm] a set of things working together as parts of a mechanism or an interconnecting network. a set of principles or procedures according to which something is done; an organized framework or method.
-1 x Principle of Systemization Circle of Competence: Warren Buffett and...
+5x1: Your System Is Only As Flexible As You've Built It To Be | Wednesday, April 8th, 2026 by Monti Pace The 5x1 newsletter is a concise and insightful resource around a simple concept: systems achieve goals. sys·tem [ˈsistəm] a set of things working together as parts of a mechanism or an interconnecting network. a set of principles or procedures according to which something is done; an organized framework or method.
+1 x Principle of Systemization You've probably experienced this: you build...

-5x1: Your Mind is a Terrible Office | Wednesday, May 21st, 2025 by Monti Pace The 5x1 newsletter is a concise and insightful resource around a simple concept: systems achieve goals. sys·tem [ˈsistəm] a set of things working together as parts of a mechanism or an interconnecting network. a set of principles or procedures according to which something is done; an organized framework or method.
-1 x Principle of Systemization Channel Capacity: Our brains have limited bandwidth for processing...
+5x1: Why Nothing Is Working (Yet) | Wednesday, April 1st, 2026 by Monti Pace The 5x1 newsletter is a concise and insightful resource around a simple concept: systems achieve goals. sys·tem [ˈsistəm] a set of things working together as parts of a mechanism or an interconnecting network. a set of principles or procedures according to which something is done; an organized framework or method.
+1 x Principle of Systemization Delays: The hardest part of making a big decision isn't making it — it's...

-5x1: How You Create a Movement | Thursday, May 15, 2025 by Monti Pace The 5x1 newsletter is a concise and insightful resource around a simple concept: systems achieve goals. sys·tem [ˈsistəm] a set of things working together as parts of a mechanism or an interconnecting network. a set of principles or procedures according to which something is done; an organized framework or method.
-1 x Principle of Systemization Critical Mass: Malcolm Gladwell popularized the concept of the "Tipping Point" –...
+5x1: Why "Getting Back to Normal" Is the Wrong Goal | Wednesday, March 25th, 2026 by Monti Pace The 5x1 newsletter is a concise and insightful resource around a simple concept: systems achieve goals. sys·tem [ˈsistəm] a set of things working together as parts of a mechanism or an interconnecting network. a set of principles or procedures according to which something is done; an organized framework or method.
+1 x Principle of Systemization Hysteresis is the phenomenon where a system's current...